The Underlying Problems of Complexity in computing

 Biological

-processing -- Cells process information in
+information processing -- Cells process information in

 order to survive and thrive.
-How comparable are their processing
+How comparable are their

-capabilities to those of computers?
+capabilities to computers?

 Background Issues: Emergence and Evolution